CharlesTaylor7/gemini/README.md

 - animate smoothly between drag states.
 If you drag through the center, it does an awkward immediate 180 rotation
 - it feels jerky during the snap

+- Hot reload doesn't work if I try to run another stack build process for typechecking.
+This interferes somehow with ghcid's loop.
+I'd rather not pick between hot reloading and typechecker feedback.
+(Otherwise I have to guess why it didn't reload)

+Maybe hls in my editor can help with this.
+Or maybe ghcid flags can help with this?

+ghcid should be reporting typechecker issues to me but it isn't

 ### Future Work
 - Implement a search program for efficient algorithms.
     - Right now I'm shooting in the dark.
 Knowing efficient algorithms for transpositions or 3 cycles, would allow me to solve on my physical puzzle.